 We have closed our cottages until early July to do our best to protect the local community and health service.
 To help guests we have reduced the time period in which balances are due from 8 to 2 weeks until Government open up domestic holiday travel.
 So 2 weeks prior to your holiday we will contact you and either confirm or simply defer bookings dependent on the situation at the time.
 If Government advice changes prior to this then we will be in touch to discuss this with you.
 Please rest assured that we will only open when we are advised by Government and Cumbria Tourism that it is prudent to do so.
+Please note that due to the recently introduced quarantine regulations we are no longer able to accept overseas bookings until these are lifted.

 When do you expect to re-open?